arahi7860/quickSort/README.md

 1. A **partition** helper method.
 2. The `quickSort()` function, used recursively on the partitions.

 ### Part 1: Partition Helper

-- In order to implement quicksort, it's useful to first implement a function responsible for arranging elements in an array on either side of a pivot.
+In order to implement quick sort, it's useful to first implement a function responsible for arranging elements in an array on either side of a pivot.
+Given an array, this helper function should:

-- Given an array, this helper function should designate an element as the pivot.
+- Designate an element as the pivot.
-- It should then rearrange elements in the array so that all values less than the pivot are moved to the left of the pivot, and all vlaues greater than the pivot moved to the right of the pivot.
+- Rearrange elements in the array so that **all values less than the pivot** are moved to the left of **all vlaues greater than the pivot**.
-- The order of elements on either side of the pivot doesn't matter!
-- The helper should do this in place, that is, it should not create a new array.
 - When complete, the helper should return the **index of the pivot**

+Note: The order of elements on either side of the pivot doesn't matter, and the helper should do this in place, that is, it should not create a new array.

 ### Pseudocode